-The "Baby Blues" are a messed up euphemism for postpartum depression
+The term "Baby Blues" is kind of messed up

-It's only if these feelings don't subside within a couple weeks - to a month - that they suddenly lose the cutesy nickname and become postpartum depression.
-It's literally defined by a matter of how long you feel shitty.
+It's only when these feelings don't subside within a set amount of time that they become categorized as "Postpartum Depression".
+Oh, cool.
+So it's literally defined by how long you feel shitty.